 Are you leading in the roles God has placed you in?
 Why would he promote you if you aren’t at leading in the capacity in which you have been placed for this season of life.
 If you are faithful with small things you will eventually be trusted with more.
 Learn to produce in whatever role you are in now.

 Second, no one’s title makes them a leader.

 To be honest, leadership titles can be deceptive.
 There are plenty of people with leadership titles who aren’t leaders at all.
 In fact, weak leaders will often hide behind their titles.
 John Maxwell describes this as “positional leadership” in contrast with leadership that is based on personhood.
 Instead of motivating and inspiring others, positional leaders resort to the lowest and least productive level of leadership: bean counting and micromanaging.

 You see, having a title isn’t a guarantee of leadership.
 Leading is far more than crossing t’s and dotting i’s.
 It’s more than “running a tight ship,” to borrow a tired management cliché.

 To use the ship metaphor, a tight ship, whatever that expression was originally intended to mean, means very little if the ship doesn’t go somewhere (hopefully somewhere important).
-Leadership is influence, painting a vision of what can be, what should be, what could be, and then motivating others to willingly go the extra mile, serve beyond their job descriptions, put in the extra time, go the extra mile, to join you in the mission.
+Leadership is influence, painting a vision of what can be, what should be, what could be, and then motivating others to willingly go the extra mile, serve beyond their job descriptions, and put in the extra time to join you in the mission.